-If you want to transfer some of your personal fund into a pension scheme, then you will be entitled to personal tax relief.
-Pension providers can reclaim the basic rate of tax on the contributions that you make and this will be added to your fund, meaning that an £80 payment will be worth £100.
-If you are a higher or additional rate tax payer then tax relief will also be available up to the top rate of tax that you pay.
+These are contributions made to a pension scheme from personal funds and as such, attract personal tax relief.
+Pension providers can reclaim the basic rate of tax on the contributions that you make and this will be added to your fund, i.e. an £80 contribution will add £100 to your pension fund.
+Your basic rate band will also be extended by the gross pension contribution (£100 in this example) so if you are a higher or additional rate taxpayer tax relief is given in full i.e. up to the top rate of tax you pay.

-Pension contributions made by a company are deductible for corporation tax purposes, so long as you can demonstrate that they are wholly and exclusively for business purposes.
-Whist the guidance on what this means in practice isn’t definitive, in general if a remuneration package is reasonable and doesn’t result in an overall tax loss for the company, then the contributions can be deducted.
+These are contributions made from company funds and will be deductible for Corporation Tax purposes if they are ‘wholly and exclusively’ for the purpose of trade.
+Whilst the guidance on what this means in practice isn’t definitive, in general, if a remuneration package is reasonable (and doesn’t result in an overall tax loss for the company), then the contributions can be deducted.

 As an example, if you contribute £100 into an employer pension scheme, this would reduce your pre-tax profits by £100 therefore attracting corporation tax relief, currently 19% (2020/21).
 This would mean that your £100 contribution would effectively cost your company £81 whilst £100 will be invested in your pension fund.

 Again, the maximum that can be contributed to a pension is capped at the annual allowance which is £40,000 gross.
 Note, this limit includes both the gross personal contributions & company contributions.